 LBS Pre-MBA Industry

-Given that London Business School is a top-10 global business school, you’ll have to put everything into your application to secure a place.
+Given that London Business School is a top 10 global business school, you’ll have to put everything into your application to secure a place.

 However, prospective students don’t have to worry about a non-traditional background harming their chances of being accepted.

-While most students come from traditional backgrounds such as finance and accounting, LBS doesn’t necessarily have a preference for these types of students.
+While most students come from traditional backgrounds such as finance and accounting, LBS doesn’t necessarily express a preference for these types of students.
 The MBA intake comes from a wide variety of industry backgrounds, and not everyone has a business undergraduate degree.

 One of the biggest highlights of the MBA program at LBS is the level of diversity among students.
 The program attracts significant numbers of women and students from diverse corners of the globe, including Africa, South America, and East Asia.